 I'm involved in a growing space and would like to take part in Good to Grow 2023

 The Good to Grow day event is a weekend of celebration for community gardens and growing networks.
 Typically, new and old volunteers and community members join forces to prepare beds, build structures, sow seeds and help with all the important jobs that need to be done to start the new season.
 It’s an opportunity to meet new people, get your hands dirty and support and enjoy valuable community spaces.

 I would like to join in or volunteer at Good to Grow 2023

-Gardens and growing spaces across the UK will start populating the Good to Grow map with their plans for both physical and online interactive events, so keep checking the Good to Grow map.
+Gardens and growing spaces across the UK will start populating the Good to Grow map with their plans for activities and events from mid February, so start checking the Good to Grow map from then.
 Alternatively, get directly in touch with your nearest gardent to express your interest.

 The Big Dig Day started as an event run by Capital Growth in 2012 to engage volunteers in local food growing projects.
 Funding was also received to roll this out across the UK , recruiting 7,500 new volunteers to take part in community gardening.
 These local networks continue to recruit and engage volunteers locally.